cado-security/product-help/docs/cado-response/discovery-import/third-party.md

 ---
-title: Third party tools
+title: Third party disk images & triage
 hide_title: true
 sidebar_position: 11
 ---

-# Importing from Third Party Tools
+# How to import on-premise disk images and triage collections from third-party tools

 ### Full Disk Collections using FTK Imager
 Triage collections are recommended instead of full disk images, as they are smaller and faster to process.